margo/specification/system-design/specification/margo-devices/device-requirements.md

 # Device Requirements

 All Margo conformant devices MUST meet a baseline set of requirements to be considered Margo compliant.
-These requirements ensure devices can effectively host and manage Margo compliant workloads.
+These requirements ensure devices can effectively manage Margo compliant workload and/or host those workloads.
 A device MUST support onboarding and management from only a single workload fleet manager.
 A device reports what it can provide to the ecosystem through its [device capabilities](../margo-management-interface/device-capabilities.md).

 All devices MUST provide the following components:

 - A workload fleet management client

+> Note: This is not required for a device behind a see-thru gateway.

 All workload hosting devices MUST provide the following components: